 On your last day specialize, i.e., Art – Borghese Gallery & Museum or History – Ostia Antica or Tivoli.

 My biggest tip is to avoid the temptation to over plan.
 Allow yourself time to stop for coffee and gelato.
 Just eating ice cream in Rome is exciting so why rush about and miss just absorbing those moments.
-Check out we covered in our five days in Rome.
+Check out 10 things we think you should do on your first visit to Rome.

 For short visits a hotel in the historic centre is usually a good choice.
 It will save you time travelling to key sites and you can spend your mornings and evenings strolling the pretty squares and piazzas.